jdunmire/kicad-ESP8266/README.md

               locations so the footprint was created from empirical measurements on the unit I have.

+  * ESP-12E - This is for the 22 pin variant of the ESP-12.
+Though all the
+              esp-12 signals are in the same place on ESP-12E, pin numbers have changed.

 There are 3d models for the ESP-12 and the ESP-07v2.

 WARNINGS